FRCTeam1073-TheForceTeam/vision2024/README.md

 acceleration features of the Intel platform.

 # Software Setup:

-The machines come with Windows 11 but we boot into the BIOS and install Ubuntu 22.04 LTS as our base operating system and then' we need to install a bunch of software packages for writing and running robot perception cdoe.
+The machines come with Windows 11 but we boot into the BIOS and install Ubuntu 23.04 as our base operating system and then' we need to install a bunch of software packages for writing and running robot perception cdoe.
+We picked Ubuntu 23.04 because the gstreamer / vaapi configurations for Ubuntu 22.04 were botched in some way and nearly all hardware encoding is disabled in standard packages on that version of the platform.

 Some of the key things we want to be able to do this year with our software include: